Last Updated on December 25, 2023

 - Anterior arch marked by a median anterior tubercle on its anterior aspect.
 Its posterior surface bears an oval facet to articulate with the dens.

 - Posterior arch – Forms three-fifths of the ring.
-Posterior surface marked by median posterior tubercle.
+Posterior surface is marked by the median posterior tubercle.

 - Paired lateral masses